Jinitha-ps/Power_BI_Projects/README.md

 # **🛠️ Technologies Used**

+📊 Power BI — Business intelligence tool used for creating interactive dashboards and reports

+🔄 Power Query — Data transformation and data cleaning tool

+📐 DAX (Data Analysis Expressions) — Used for calculations, measures, and data analysis

+🧩 Data Modeling — Building relationships between tables for efficient analysis

+📈 Data Visualization — Creating charts, graphs, and dashboards to present insights

-📊 Power BI,   🔄 Power Query,   📐 DAX (Data Analysis Expressions),   🧩 Data Modeling,   📈 Data Visualization,   📂 Excel / CSV / SQL
+📂 Excel / CSV / SQL — Data sources used for importing and analyzing datasets